Colour and texture elevate an interior designer’s London home

 This is the latest instalment of The Inside Story, Wallpaper’s series spotlighting intriguing, innovative and industry-leading interior design.

-The old idea of rental homes as sterile spaces – with unadorned walls last painted in the 1980s – can be set aside.
-Charu Gandhi, founder and director of design studio Elicyon, has been renting since 2015, and her home – a late-Victorian red-brick semi in Putney that she and her family moved into when her son started school near Richmond Park – bucks the trend.
+Charu Gandhi, founder and director of design studio Elicyon, has been renting since 2015, but that hasn’t deterred her from transforming her home – a late-Victorian red-brick semi in Putney, London that she and her family moved into when her son started school near Richmond Park.

 charu gandhi's renovated rental home in putney, london